Standard library utilities (files, text, time handling)

 return mesh, title_text

-# Step 5: Run and Save Animation
+# Run and Save Animation

 ani = animation.FuncAnimation(